MicrosoftDocs/powerapps-docs/powerapps-docs/cards/tutorials/simple-shopping-list.md

 - Reading data from input fields
 - A basic tour of the user interface

-The result will look like the example below:
+At the end of this tutorial your shopping list card will look like the example below:

 :::image type="content" source="../media/tutorial-simple-shopping-list/shopping-list-card.png" alt-text="Screenshot of a finished simple shopping list card." border="false":::

-This tutorial will only let you add items in this card.
-For a more complex shopping list tutorial, see [Compound Shopping List](compound-shopping-list.md).
+This tutorial show how to create a card that only let you add items in this card.
+For a more complex shopping list tutorial, see the [compound Shopping list](compound-shopping-list.md) tutorial.

-## Create a card and give it a name
+## Create a card

 1. Create your card.
 You'll be asked to name your card - name your card something unique, if the name is already used, you won't be able to create the card.